-WHPA A (vulnerability score of 10) - Deloro, Madoc, Tweed, Peats Point
+Implementer: Risk Management Official - Municipality Applicable Areas: This policy applies to the following areas: WHPA A (vulnerability score of 10) - Deloro, Madoc, Tweed, Peats Point and Point Anne.
 Tools: Prohibition pursuant to Section 57 of the Clean Water Act, 2006.

-Effective Date: When the Plan, or any plan amendment, as applicable, takes effect for
+Legal Effect: Must Conform (See Appendix C, List G) Effective Date: When the Plan, or any plan amendment, as applicable, takes effect for future activities and within 2 years for existing activities.

-The risk management official shall submit a report by February 1st of each year to the Quinte Source Protection Authority summarizing the mandatory requirements for the previous calendar year, as specified in Section 65 of Ontario Regulation 287/07 under the Clean Water Act, 2006.